19bufordcarl/CarlRPG/Myth & Shadow/Magic/Alchemy/Alchemy.md

 	- Small tastes can give clues to the effect of a potion, without imbibing the full affect.

 - Thus, potions cannot be split / shared, unless of course they are AOE in which case everyone in the radius incurs the full effect.
+## Buying and Selling
+By default, buying and selling potions is reserved for high ranking members of the arcane guild, or black market dealers.
+The referee ultimately decides the prices, and might give discounts for friendly factions that they party does a lot of favors for.
+Generally speaking, buy for double the creation cost and sell for half.
+Hard to fence, hard to get.
 ## Harvesting Ingredients
 *Optional Rule: (Not recommended)*
 *A monster part from the associated domain of that spell reduces the spellcasting check required equal to the level of the monster from which the part was harvested.*